We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Levels of Text Variation

-Linguistic variation is a natural response to the productive nature of language.
-It can be observed at all levels of linguistic knowledge and reasoning \citep{haber1976leaped, geeraerts1994structure}: phonological and orthographic variation (i.e., sounds and spellings), morphological and syntactic variation (i.e., word and sentence structure), lexical and semantic variation (new word senses and meanings), and variation in style and tone, often related to language-external sociopolitical factors.
-Style and tone variation is typically comprised of a mixture of features from the first three categories, described in more detail below.
+Variation is a natural response to the productive nature of language.
+It can be observed at all levels of linguistic reasoning \citep{haber1976leaped, geeraerts1994structure}: character-level change (e.g., spelling, abbreviation, orthography), morphological and syntactic variation (i.e., word and sentence structure), lexical and semantic variation (new word senses and meanings), and variation in style and tone, often related to language-external sociopolitical factors.
+Style and tone variation operate at a higher level of reasoning, integrating features from the first three categories.
+Viewing user-generated text in terms of these core features elucidates the challenges language models face in adapting to its variability.

+When dealing with nonstandard text, we encounter infrequent strings far more often, which inherently challenges existing biases of language models and impacts downstream performance.
+The tokenizer produces longer sequences of tokens comprised of shorter subwords, a phenomenon called \emph{oversegmentation} \citep{soper2021bart, srivastava2023bertwich}.
+Shorter subwords can appear in many more contexts and take on different meanings each time, a phenomenon called \emph{subword replacement} \citep{srivastava2023bertwich}.
+Even in the case of new word senses/meanings, for which the token sequence may not change as much, the model would lack the relevant knowledge.

-Drawing on documented features of linguistic variation, we devised a suite of 10 interventions that each pick apart a different aspect of linguistic variation.
+Drawing on documented features of user-generated text, we have devised a suite of 9 interventions that operate at different levels of linguistic structure.
 We apply these interventions to all text used in our experiments.
-These 10 interventions fall into four categories: orthographic variation, subword boundary manipulation, morphosyntactic variation, and lexicosemantic variation.
-All of our data and experiments are in English, but the algorithmic nature of many of our interventions can be applied to other languages.
+The interventions fall into four categories: character-level change, subword boundary manipulation, morphological variation, and lexical variation.
+All the interventions require the model to learn to map between standard (seen) and nonstandard (rare or unseen) text for effective knowledge transfer.
+However, differences in how the interventions affect tokenization can influence the difficulty of learning these mappings during fine-tuning.
+For this reason, the interventions are designed to cause a fair amount of disruption, with some acting as stress tests.
+All of our data and experiments are in English, but the algorithmic nature of many of our interventions can be extended to other languages.